 Delheim Start of Harvest Festival

-A foot stomping-fun affair at this Stellenbosch wine estate’s produce party
+Enjoy a foot-stomping grape time with the whole family at this Stellenbosch wine estate’s produce party

-The festivities kick off at noon each day with a complimentary glass of grape must (a product of the first stage of winemaking) and traditional mosbolletjies (sweet bread rolls made with grape must) to toast harvest.
-Afterwards, things roll forward at a leisurely pace with a guided cellar tour to give festival-goers a rare opportunity to see the inner-workings of a winery during harvest.
-Thereafter, families and friends can enjoy the buffet-style lunch while picnicking on the shaded lawn along the river’s edge as a live band adds to the festive mood.
+The festivities kick off at noon each day with a complimentary glass of grape must (a product of the first stage of winemaking) and traditional mosbolletjies (sweet bread rolls made with grape must) to toast the harvest.
+Attendees will also have the opportunity to sample fresh grapes harvested on the day.

-Tickets include all the activities and food on the day, including a Delheim wine glass, and the grape must and mosbolletjie on arrival.
+Tickets include all the activities and food on the day, including grapes from the harvest, a Delheim wine glass, a sample of the grape must and mosbolletjies on arrival.
 Pre-booking is essential to avoid disappointment.

 Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!